Motivation#

 My set up is:

-Run a front-facing machine with a public IPv4 address, and add a DNS A record (registry.mxcao.me) to point to this address.
+) to point to this address.
 The front-facing machine will route all valid traffic to the registry container running in my Rancher cluster.

-Since my home lab do not have a public IPv4 address dedicated for such purpose, I use a DigitalOcean instance to serve the purpose, along with my pleroma service routing (feel free to play around pleroma.mxcao.me).
+Since my home lab do not have a public IPv4 address dedicated for such purpose, I use a DigitalOcean instance to serve the purpose, along with my pleroma service routing (feel free to play around pleroma.mxcao.me

-To be able to route my traffic to the registry container, I use WireGuard to connect these two services.
-Definitely check out my previous post about setting up WireGuard if you are interested.
+to connect these two services.
+Definitely check out my previous post about setting up WireGuard

 Check you have the following items ready:

-Set up DNS record
+Set up DNS record#

-I want my registry service accessible from anywhere with a memorizable address and therefore I need to set up a A record to point pleroma.mxcao.me to 1.2.3.4.
-You can omit this step if you can accept the inconvenience of accessing your registry via IP addresses.
+I want my registry service accessible from anywhere with a memorizable address and therefore I need to set up a A record to point pleroma.mxcao.me

-Prepare WireGuard for the service
+Prepare WireGuard for the service#

 As mentioned, I decided to use WireGuard to achieve point-to-point communication between my DO machine and the container.
 This set up involves:

-Now let’s assume you configured the WireGuard client with IPv4 address 10.9.60.5.
+Now let’s assume you configured the WireGuard client with IPv4 address 10.9.60.5

-Prepare NGINX for traffic routing
+Prepare NGINX for traffic routing#

 I decided to implement basic authentication for my private registry in a reverse proxy that sits in front of the registry.
 This is simpler than configure the native basic auth registry feature I think, please correct me if I’m wrong.

-I use simple htpasswd file as an example, but as mentioned in their documentation, any other nginx authentication backend should be fairly easy to implement.
+file as an example, but as mentioned in their documentation, any other nginx authentication backend should be fairly easy to implement.

-Let’s obtain a certificate for the subdomain registry.mxcao.me via Let’s Encrypt:
+Let’s obtain a certificate for the subdomain registry.mxcao.me

 If successful, you should have your certificate and chain files in /etc/letsencrypt/live/registry.mxcao.me

-In your nginx configuration folder (it can be conf.d or sites-available), add below routing rules.
+In your nginx configuration folder (it can be conf.d

 Remember to change the docker-registry IP address and the certificate file path to suit your needs.